K-arch27/K-Arch/README.md

 ### -- Features --

-- Live Environement Booting OpenBox
+- Live Environement Booting Xfce

-- Prompt the User If they want to Use the Install script or just the Tool to make the btrfs layout and mount them ready for a manual install
+- Prompt the User If they want to Use the Install script or just the Tool to make the btrfs layout and make everything ready for a manual install

 - Gparted Included for ease of partitionning